clevercanyon/utilities/README.md

 # @clevercanyon/utilities

-Utilities for apps running in any environment.
+Utilities for JavaScript apps running in any environment.